-- Request school or district - information in your native language, if necessary. - Talk with the school counselor about being involved in your child's education plan. - Talk with your child about school work. - Talk with your child's teacher, attend parent conferences, and attend school meetings.
+- Request school or district information in your native language, if necessary. - information in your native language, if necessary. - Talk with the school counselor about being involved in your child's education plan. - Talk with your child about school work. - Talk with your child's teacher, attend parent conferences, and attend school meeting